Dragon of Mordiford: Legacy and Basis

-The story of the dragon remains part of Mordiford's culture: it is continually mentioned in modern records of the town.
+The story of the dragon remains part of Mordiford's culture: it is continually mentioned in modern records of the village.
 A portrait of the dragon – depicting it as a green wyvern – appeared on the wall of the main church of the village until the church was repaired and renovated in 1811.
 Supposedly it was removed because a rector considered it "heathenish."
 A reproduction of this painting of the dragon is displayed inside the church.

 Some verses from 1670 refer to the dragon in the Mordiford church: